SalahDerbas/Dashboard-Advanced/README.md

 7. Password Reset
 8. Manage notifications to users
 9. Web notifications
-10. Arabic and English language support ()
+10. Arabic and English language support (LTR - RTL)
 11. Coordinating all Front End codes with JavaScript, Bootstrap, and CSS
 12. Rudimentary website support to start the project